 It was Peter who fuelled my nascent interest in equity investment by talking of shares he was considering buying.
 One lunch hour we went to the Toronto Stock Exchange and I was fascinated to see how the trading worked in the cacophony of noise, with traders shouting their offers and communicating with their team by hand signals.
 And the tickertape of deals, moving relentlessly across the screens.
 I was well and truly hooked and I spent many evenings in the city library, around the corner from the office, reading investment books, and forming my own approach to equities.
 It has turned out to be a lifetime interest, and my methods today are little changed from my initial approach more than 50 years ago.

 I suspect that Peter was quite well off, at least by my standards.
 One day he asked me if I would help him to carry some gold from the bank where he was going to buy it, to his deposit box in another bank further up the street.
 I carried one of the bars for him, while he carried the other.
 They were small but extremely heavy.
-It was my first exposure to gold and those two bars would today be worth more than a million dollars.
+It was my first exposure to gold and those two bars would today be worth much more than a million dollars each.

 Across the street from the office and a floor higher in Simpson’s, we could see girls in white uniforms working at the windows.
 We used to wave to them.
 Jack’s fiancée was a buyer in Simpson’s and one day he reported back that the windows were part of the Elizabeth Arden beauty salon.
 One afternoon, Jack suggested that we take a large sheet of architects drawing paper and write ‘Telephone number?’ on it, and hold it up at our window, when the girls were looking out.
 This we did, and a blonde girl signalled back their number.
 But what to do next?
 Peter was married, Jack was engaged and Leroy was too shy, so it was left to me to make the call.
 Well one thing led to another and before long the girl – Sandy, and I became constant companions, a situation that lasted for the next eight years and through many countries.
 And her friend Valerie, who was also at the windows, ended up married to my friend Howard, and thanks to internet, I am still in periodic contact with both of them.